DPIXL/DPIXL/README.md

 - I'm Štěpán Václav Patejdl, a Czech IT student and Open-Source software enthusiast, known on the internet as DPIXL ("deadpixl", sometimes stylized as P!XL, P1XL, etc...)
 - 19 years old
 - Started programming in c# (and also using Linux) during the pandemic
-- Graduated from SSŠVT, going to pursue higher education at VŠE FIS
+- Currently in the first year of the Information Sciences and Web Technologies study program at Faculty of Informatics and Statistics of VŠE in Prague
 - A lot of the projects here are school projects, like boty-asp (ASP .NET MVC project), CarTrackBuilder (a simple HTML/JS/CSS project) or UML_forms

 ## My Projects